ValentinGenev/chrome-fb-feed-filter/README.md

-# fb-feed-filter
+# Chrome extention for Facebook
-Let's Facebook users filter what they see in their feeds.
+Let's Facebook users filter which posts they see in their feeds.

+## Features
+Hides posts based on:
+- poster; and
+- if post is suggested by Facebook itself.